King: Carl XVI Gustaf

 He married in 1976, and he and Queen Silvia have three children, the eldest of whom - Princess Victoria - is heir to the throne.

-Prime minister: Fredrik Reinfeldt
+Outgoing prime minister: Fredrik Reinfeldt

 The Alliance for Sweden, a centre-right coalition headed by Moderate Party leader Fredrik Reinfeldt, came to power at elections in September 2006, ending 10 years of rule by the Social Democrat Party.